 So, the label was so long that it went far over the usual region where Mega Drive labels reside.
 Seeing Mega Drive games mostly used a standardised cartridge, this is a weird fault I can’t fathom.
 I had to cut out the extension out, and you can see both of the labels slowly peeling off.
 The thing with Mega Drive carts is that they have screw under that back label, and to open a cart you either have to peel off the label or cut holes.

 This is pretty damn terrible.
 Both print and scan qualities are low and the paper used is the same glossy photopaper as the label.
 It doesn’t sit well in the case and the ink hasn’t set on the surface.
 You can see scuff marks on the bottom, where the case’s tabs took ink out.
 The manual is overall terrible and not worth the paper its printed on, so I won’t be taking it out for any sort of photos.
 The contents are there, just in a very low quality.
+The source used was probably some random scans off the web that were resized for print, killing the quality further.

 So, if you took the cartridge apart, what’s in the inside?
 Good question.

 A reproduction on a chip and it runs about the same as the real thing.
 It looks very cost-effective build.
 It has no weight to it and while it looks cheap, it… it really is.
 However, this is what I discussed previously about reproductions.
 It’s much cheaper to put a ROM on a chip rather than replicate the original pieces.
 Saves time, money and space.
 Of course, in order for the contacts to have something to stand on, you need to have something to it.
 This Chinese reproduction opted for a very interesting but sturdy plastic to add area to the PCB.
 It doesn’t exactly fit into a proper Mega Drive cart, but with some creative knife use it fits in just fine.
 Interestingly, the chip is so low that it interfered with the real cartridge and a slot had to be cut for it.
-However, the game sits well in a real console, regardless the cartridge its in.
+However, the game sits well in a real console, regardless in what cartridge the PCB sits in.